cloudprober/cloudprober/docs/content/docs/how-to/targets/index.md

 You can define your targets in a file and refer to them in Cloudprober through that file.
-You can configure cloudprober to reload the targets file at a regular interval to incorporate any changes to the targets file.
+You can configure cloudprober to reload the targets file at a regular interval to incorporate any changes to the targets.

 Example configuration: